TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- since it will also store player information
 	- server entropy serializer

 - Letting servers adjust the speed of the game
 	- bomb mode doesn't do timing, it just advances whenever asked, but it has to effecctively use the delta information
-		- which is obtained by lsm / tickrate
+		- which is obtained by ls / tickrate
 	- Remember to never let the incremented timers be treated as the system time
 		- Not so important for view of the arena modes as they are several mintues at most
 	- The tickrate and the logic speed multiplier (LSM) is transparent to the cosmos, it just gets a different delta